auth0-samples/auth0-angular-samples/03-User-Profile/README.md

-# Auth0 Angular User Sessions
+# Auth0 Angular User Profile

 This sample demonstrates how to get a user's profile using Auth0 in an Angular application.
 It uses the Angular CLI.